microsoft/rushjs.io-website/pages/maintainer/enabling_ci_builds.md

 - find your **rush.json** file
 - read the `rushVersion` that's specified there
-- bring over appropriate settings from your repo's .npmrc file
 - automatically install that version of Rush under the **common/temp/install-run** folder
+- using the appropriate settings from your repo's .npmrc file
 - ...and then invoke the Rush tool, passing along any command-line parameters that you provided

 The installation is cached, so this is not any slower than invoking Rush normally.
 In fact,